Expand All | Collapse All

 Capital Accounting Overview

 Welcome to the Capital Accounting section of the Financial Services Department.
-Our function is to support the University Planning, Design & Construction, which is engaged in major construction projects across the University’s three campuses.
-We also support departments engaged in renovation/upgrade projects of their physical space.
+Our function is to support University Planning, Design & Construction (UPDC), which is engaged in major construction, renovation and major deferred maintenance projects across the University’s three campuses.
+We also provide the same support to University of Toronto Scarborough Design and Construction Management and University of Toronto Mississauga Facilities Management and Planning.
 Our financial roles include:

 - Providing financial consultation through the life cycle of a capital project